-If you're a postgraduate taught student, you can apply to change between full-time and part-time study on your current course, but you'd need to discuss this first with the Course Leader (or equivalent).
+3.1 If you're a postgraduate taught student, you can apply to change between full-time and part-time study on your current course (except where your course is only offered in a full-time or part-time mode), but you'd need to discuss this first with the Course Leader (or equivalent).
 They may also discuss your request with the relevant MA Subject Leaders, but please be aware that we can't guarantee any change between full-time and part-time study.